Top 10 FlowersThat Bloom In Spring

 This spring we can expect to see scattered daffodils in the morning and an increase in tulips by the afternoon.
 Pleasant temperatures should encourage peonies to rear their heads near the latter end of the season while freesias will show up in surprise bouquets, hand-delivered to front doors.

 Spring is a time to enjoy not only warmer weather (okay, maybe with a few April showers thrown in) but to appreciate the flora and fauna that's coming out to play.

 From outdoor delights that will spice up your garden to blooms that are perfect for your bouquet, here are ten of the best flowers that bloom in spring.

-With their distinctive butter yellow petals and an instantly recognisable trumpet centre – that sadly don't play any tunes – daffodils are a sure sign of spring.
+With their distinctive butter yellow petals and an instantly recognisable trumpet centre, daffodils - also known as narcissi - are a sure sign of spring.

 Add a bit of sunshine to your home by popping some daffs into your favourite vase.
-Just be sure to feature them on their own, daffodils don't get along with other blooms and mixing them in a vase can make them wilt faster!
+Just be sure to feature them on their own as these delicate daffodils don't get along with other blooms and mixing them in a vase can make them wilt faster!
 However, these gorgeous flowers add a little zest to the home that’ll have you feeling refreshed for the year ahead.

 If you're giving daffodils to someone else always opt for a big old bunch.
-A single daffodil is meant to mean misfortune, something we definitely want to avoid after the year 2020.
+A single daffodil is meant to mean misfortune, something we definitely want to avoid if we're trying to make someone smile!

 Sweet and citrusy, if the vibrant hue of freesias don’t tempt you, then the scent surely will.
 These delicate flowers bloom in a variety of colours; whether you want to cheer up your home with fiery red or pretty pink spring flowers, freesias are the way to go.